fsharp/fsharp.org/guides/math-and-statistics/index.md

    License: MIT/X11

- * [ILNumerics](http://ilnumerics.net/) - an open- or closed-source library offering high- performance numerical algorithms as well as charting and plotting capabilities.

-   The library is based on efficient, general-purpose array classes implementing vectors, matrices, and n-dimensional arrays.
-Provided algorithms include standard linear algebra transforms, a high-performance Fast Fourier Transform (FFT) library, and a collection of sorting and machine learning algorithms.
-Plotting is based on OpenGL and supports both 2D and 3D plots.
-ILNumerics supports .NET 4.0 as well as Mono (recommend 2.10 or above).

-   License: GPLv3 or commercial (paid) license.

  * [DiffSharp](http://diffsharp.github.io/DiffSharp/) - An automatic
    differentiation (AD) library for exact and efficient calculation of derivatives.
 Also includes symbolic and numerical differentiation.